ruanyl/reapex/README.md

 import { useSelector, useDispatch, Provider } from 'react-redux'

 export const Counter = () => {
-  const total = useSelector(CounterModel.selectors.total)
-  const dispatch = useDispatch()
+  // reapex generate selectors for all the fields of the state const total = useSelector(CounterModel.selectors.total) const dispatch = useDispatch()